chinmayrozekar/JobSearchtrackerPython/README.md

 This project is open source and available under the [MIT License](LICENSE).

 ## Contact
-For support, feedback, or contributions, please contact [your-email@example.com].
+For support, feedback, or contributions, please contact me on www.linkedin.com/in/chinmayrozekar.